huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 done
 ```

 In this step, we trim TSO primer.
 However `GGG` at the end of TSO primer was retained for further filter.

 Output files are stored in `~/zjw/20190109/trim_GTGGTATCAACGCAGAGTACAT/`.

-## Mapping
+## Alignment

+For alignment, we run:

 ```
 for i in `ls ~/zjw/20190109/trim_GTGGTATCAACGCAGAGTACAT/`